onomondo/onomondo-softsim-cli/README.md

 ## Generate public / private key-pair
 To generate a SoftSIM API key you will also need a key pair.
-Use at least 2048 bit keys.
+Use 4096 bit keys.

 To generate a key pair:
 ```console